rsksmart/devportal-1.0/content/rsk-devportal/rsk/node/install/operating-systems/java.md

 ### Using Import Sync

-> **Note**: This is an optional, experimental feature first introduced in RSKj v2.0.1.

 Instead of the default synchronization, you can use import sync to import a pre-synchronized database from a trusted origin, which is significantly faster.